 The Cart type section (Figure 6.1) is used to select a checkout handler for the payment method.
 A checkout handler is a piece of software which integrates with a payment provider such as PayPal or Stripe.

 You can also select None and simply use the Fees section to charge an appropriate fee for shipping & handling.

-A checkout handler must be configured in accordance with the requirements of the payment provider – see the checkout handler documentation for details.
+A checkout handler must be configured in accordance with the requirements of the payment provider – see the documentation for each of the payment providers in the left navigation pane for details.

 Inline checkout forms

-On these checkout handlers a checkbox – Render form inline – can be checked.
+On these checkout handlers a checkbox or a dropdown can be used to enable inline checkout forms.
 This causes the Ecom:Cart.PaymentInlineForm tag available in the shopping cart templates to be filled with the payment form from the checkout handler, which means it can be rendered inline on e.g. a one-step checkout step.

 Third party payment services and order validation

 Please note, that if the checkout handler you use communicates with a third party payment service – e.g. MobilePay or PayPal – and the order is manipulated in a manner which makes it invalid between being sent off and receiving a callback from the payment service, we have no way of communicating to the third party service that the order is now invalid.